adventuregamestudio/ags/PSP/readme.txt

   to the left.
 - The Journey Down: The outro sequence will run with a very low frame rate.
 - Aeronuts: The plane arcade sections are slow but playable.
-- Murder in a Wheel: Text display is partially corrupted.
-- 5 days a stranger, 7 days a sceptic, etc.: Only the special editions of these games are playable on the PSP.
-The original releases use an older incompatible engine version.

 Not playable on the PSP:
 - Eternally Us: Runs out of memory before displaying anything.